shantahuja/DataStructures_ShantAhuja/README.md

 Must include "_CRT_SECURE_NO_WARNINGS" in preprocessor in all projects

 Ensure testing mode is in x64 if you have a x64 machine

+If Exceptions are not allowing you compile, consider deleting the string in parentheses when throwing Exception "throw Exception()"